Forehead or Eyebrow Lift

 - Unfavorable scarring

 During your brow lift or forehead lift recovery, your forehead may be taped and your head may be loosely wrapped to minimize swelling and bruising.
 A thin tube may be placed to drain any excess blood or fluid.
-Your plastic surgeon will give you specific instructions on how to care for the incision site and drains, which medications to take orally and topically and when to follow up with your plastic surgeon.
+Your plastic surgeon will give you specific instructions on how to care for the incision site and drains, which medications to take orally and topically, and when to follow up with your plastic surgeon.

 Your head should remain elevated and any vigorous physical activities should be avoided for as long as your plastic surgeon recommends.

 The initial brow lift wound may take up to 10 to 14 days to heal.
 Sutures or clips will removed when your plastic surgeon feels it is appropriate, usually within one week.
 Work and light activities can resume after two weeks.
-Cosmetics can help cover any bruising that was caused by your brow lift.
+Cosmetics can help cover any bruising caused by your brow lift.
 Healing will continue for several weeks and swelling and incision lines should fade over several months.

 Your final results of your forehead lift or brow lift surgery will appear within eight weeks.
 A forehead lift will not stop the aging process but it is typically long lasting.
 This procedure should last you many years or an entire lifetime, but some patients may need to have a touch-up procedure at 7-10 years.
 Life-long sun protection is recommended and will help maintain your rejuvenation procedure and appearance.